 Is there anything else which parents/girls should know?

-What happens after the entrance examination?
+What happens after the remote assessment?

 When will we know if a child has been offered a place at Manchester High?